 What is covered under renter’s insurance?

-Coverage under a renter’s insurance policy can be subdivided into the following categories –
+Coverage under a renter’s insurance in India can be subdivided into the following categories –

 A renter’s insurance policy covers the contents of the home against the following risks –